marcandre/migration_revert/README.md

       end
     end

-Or equivalently, if +TenderloveMigration+ is defined as in the documentation for Migration:
+Or equivalently, if `TenderloveMigration` is defined as in the documentation for Migration:

     class FixupTLMigration < ActiveRecord::Migration